Council of Laodicea – 364 AD

 One caution to be made when reading the canons of this council.
 First of all, it did not have a significant impact on Sabbath observance (at the time).
 This council did not change the Sabbath.
 No one can change it.
 A Church Council held by the Roman Church or any group does not mean that every person instantly tried to follow it.
 The Roman Church did not have the civil authority (at this time) to enforce any such Council.
 Such Councils only serve to show us the viewpoints of the Roman Church at a specific time.

-Believe it or not, MOST Christians at this time were still keeping the Sabbath (for more information, CLICK HERE)!
+Believe it or not, MOST Christians at this time were still keeping the Sabbath!
+To read an article about this subject, CLICK HERE)!
 This is especially true in the Eastern Roman Empire.
-The situation remained this way for decades after this council.
+The situation remained this way for many years after this council.

 We can see the enemy’s plan to discourage people from keeping the commandments of God.
 Though he may try his best, we know that he can never win!
 Councils like this were the foundation for anti-Semitism that would form Christian thinking centuries later and to some extent even today.